"No one should have to walk alone."

 The Association for NPD/Psychopathy Survivor

 Treatment, Research & Education has worked tirelessly on the research needed to develop the first official training and certification program on treating narcissistic abuse in the United States.
-I sometimes simply refer to this organization as "The Association."

 You may be wondering how to know for sure what narcissistic abuse is.
 You may even wonder if you, yourself, are a narcissist.